AbigailGreen/AyrshireWitches/README.md

 2. [Timeline](validation-results/timeline-validationresults.PNG)
 3. [Factoids](validation-results/factoids-validationresults.PNG)

 The index.html validation results returned a warning, indicating that the map section does not have a heading.
-This is a warning, not an error, so the code was not adjusted..
+This is a warning, not an error, so the code was not adjusted.

+No errors or warnings were returned from timeline.html validation.

+No errors or warnings were returned from factoids.html validation.

 W3C CSS Validator - Results

 1. [CSS](validation-results/cssvalidationresults.PNG)

+No errors or warnings were returned for the CSS validation.

 # Deployment